This set of Casting, Forming and Welding Multiple Choice Questions & Answers (MCQs) focuses on “Gases in Metals”.

 d) it generates blow holes in metal castings

-Explanation: For ferrous and nickel based alloys, nitrogen cannot be used because it is soluble in these and also it may form nitrides which affect the grain size; therefore, in ferrous alloys in particular, an accurate control of the nitrogen is necessary.
+Explanation: For ferrous and nickel based alloys, nitrogen cannot be used because it is soluble in these and also it may form nitrides which affect the grain size; therefore, in ferrous alloys in particular, accurate control of the nitrogen is necessary.
 In such situations, carbon monoxide bubbles are used.

 9. In the hydrogen removal process, carbon monoxide for ferrous alloys removes not only hydrogen but also nitrogen.